So, you’re curious about QuiteLike.

 QuiteLike keeps it simple with delivery fees.
 A flat $9.99 on all orders, clearly displayed when you sign up for their meal kit plan.

-However, there is very limited options for delivery days as QuiteLike are still a small company.
-In Sydney, they were only offering deliveries on a Monday.
+However, there are limited options for delivery days as QuiteLike are still a small company.
+In Sydney, they were only offering deliveries on a Sunday or Monday across two timeslots (12am – 7am, or 8am – 6pm).
+I know theyre working on expanding their delivery network though, so it’s worth checking for yourself.

-This is likely not an issue for many people, as the boxes can be left for 6-8 hours whilst keeping the contents cool.
+Limited delivery slots are likely not an issue for many people as the boxes can be left for 6-8 hours whilst keeping the contents cool.

 How much does QuiteLike Cost?

 QuiteLike are competing at the premium end of the meal kit market.
-They offer a full-service experience with quality ingredients that mean QuiteLike isn’t the cheapest meal kit service.
+They offer a full-service experience with quality ingredients that mean QuiteLike certainly isnโt the cheapest meal kit service.

 People | Meals | Cost |